 A major in psychology can be designed as a broad liberal arts degree or can be focused for graduate school preparation.
 Although some of our graduates go on to graduate school, most stop their formal education with the B.S. or B.A.
-The psychology major, combined with a supportive minor, can be a strong liberal arts degree.
-Frequently, recruiters who come to campus say they are looking for any students with B.S. or B.A. degrees.
-However, many of them prefer psychology majors.
-If you want to pursue graduate training in psychology or related fields, the psychology major provides strong preparation.
+The psychology major, combined with a supportive minor, can be a strong preparation for a variety of careers in interesting settings.
+Frequently, recruiters come to campus looking for students with B.S. or B.A. degrees; many of them prefer psychology majors.
+If you want to pursue graduate training in psychology or related fields, the psychology major provides excellent preparation.

 According to the University catalog, students may apply to a degree program if they have completed at least 30 credit hours.
 These hours must include the following Basic Required courses: GEP 101 or UHC 110, Computers for Learning, COM 115, ENG 110, MTH 130 or higher, and KIN 100.
 Under the old General Education requirements, the courses required before application to the degree program are the General Education Basic Skills requirements in English, Math, and Speech/Communication.
 Students must be admitted to a degree program before completing 75 credit hours.
 Admission to a psychology degree program establishes the catalog year for a student majoring in psychology.